The History of

 May 16, 2004, because of health problems, Pastor Rod Hilpert stepped down from the pulpit and we entered the Interim Pastor program with Rev. Bob Fickenscher, the son of Rev. Carl Fickenscher who was one of the first Pastors to hold services in Placerville for the mission, as noted above.

 In November of 2005 we called Rev. Mark Haas of Peace Lutheran in Sacramento.
-Pastor Mark accepted this call on December 4th and was installed at an Installation ceremony at First Lutheran Church on January 29, 2006.
+Pastor Mark accepted this call on December 4th and was installed on January 29, 2006.

-In August, 2015 we recieved Vicar Kevin Foley from Concordia Theological Seminary Fort Wayne.
+In August, 2015 we received Vicar Kevin Foley from Concordia Theological Seminary, Fort Wayne.
 August the following year Pastor Mark retired and we ordained and installed Pastor Kevin Foley as our new pastor.
-Pastor Foley, his wife (Anna) and their three children (Elijah James, John Mark, & Lilian Christine) are still a part of our church family.
+Pastor Foley, his wife (Anna) and their three children (Elijah James, John Mark, & Lillian Christine) remained with us for just over six years.
+Pastor Foley received a call from a church in Omaha, he accepted that call and they moved on May 13, 2022.